redpanda-data/connect/website/docs/components/caches/memory.md

 ### `ttl`

-`number` The TTL of each item in seconds.
+The TTL of each item in seconds.
 After this period an item will be eligible for removal during the next compaction.

+Type: `number`
+Default: `300`

 ### `compaction_interval`

-`string` The period of time to wait before each compaction, at which point expired items are removed.
+The period of time to wait before each compaction, at which point expired items are removed.

+Type: `string`
+Default: `"60s"`

 ### `init_values`

-`object` A table of key/value pairs that should be present in the cache on initialization.
+A table of key/value pairs that should be present in the cache on initialization.
 This can be used to create static lookup tables.

+Type: `object`
+Default: `{}`

 ```yaml
 # Examples